Before Your Abortion Appointment

 - List of medications

 - Your pharmacy information

 Keep these items in mind:

-- Abortion is not covered under Ohio State Medicaid under most circumstances and many private insurers exclude abortion services from being covered.
-If you’d like to use your private insurance for abortion services, we recommend you call your insurance and ask if elective abortions are covered under your plan at our center.
+- Abortion is not covered by Ohio State Medicaid under most circumstances, and many private insurers exclude abortion services from being covered.
+If you'd like to use your private insurance for abortion services, we recommend you call your insurance and ask if elective abortions are covered under your plan at our center.

 - It is always our goal to be mindful of your time, but for planning purposes, please prepare to plan your day around your visits.
-You could spend anywhere between three to five hours at each appointment.
+You could spend anywhere between 2.5-3.5 hours at each appointment.